WWZN

-WGCL (1370 kHz) is a commercial AM radio station in Bloomington, Indiana, serving Monroe County.
-The station is owned by Sarkes Tarzian, Inc. along with sister station WTTS 92.3 FM.
-WGCL broadcasts a talk radio format with programming from CBS Sports Radio in the evening.
-The radio studios and offices are on West 7th Street in Bloomington.
+WWZN (1370 AM) is a commercial radio station licensed to Bloomington, Indiana, United States, serving Monroe County.
+The station is owned by Sarkes Tarzian, Inc. and features a sports radio format with programming from Westwood One Sports in the evening.
+The studios and offices are on West 7th Street in Bloomington.

-By day, WGCL is powered at 5,000 watts.
+By day, WWZN is powered at 5,000 watts.
 But to avoid interference to other stations on 1370 AM, at night it reduces power to 500 watts.
 It uses a directional antenna at all times.
 Programming is also heard on 250 watt FM translator W254DP at 98.7 MHz.

-Programming

-On weekdays, WGCL airs a mix of local and nationally syndicated talk shows.
-In morning drive time, Kent Sterling is heard.
-In PM drive, another local show, "Glass in the Afternoon" airs.
-And Tony Katz is carried in early afternoons from WIBC Indianapolis.
-Syndicated weekday shows include The Ramsey Show with Dave Ramsey, This Morning, America's First News with Gordon Deal and Coast to Coast AM with George Noory.
-Evenings feature programming from the CBS Sports Radio Network.
-In the fall, high school football is heard on Friday evenings.

-On weekends, syndicated programs include The Kim Komando Show, The Hugh Hewitt Show, Bill Handel on the Law and At Home with Gary Sullivan.
-WGCL carries live sports including the Indianapolis Colts, Indiana Pacers and Cincinnati Reds.
-Most hours begin with an update from Fox News Radio, followed by local news and weather.